ytydt/Author-Response-to-Submission-4115-ARR-August-2026/readme.md

 5. DD-lite: in-sample label on Math Pro, pre-registered two-fold split, and zero-recalibration transfers.
 6. Statistics: Appendix C.2.3 rewritten around the cross-dataset layer with item-clustered intervals; McNemar entry withdrawn; tok/pp corrected; unified ± convention; fixed denominators.
 7. Limitations: DD's advantage is conditional on heterogeneous composition, on the strongest model holding the guide slot, on a bounded opponent/judge gap, and on unsaturated tasks; absolute numbers are from 2024–25 backbones; the preregistered frontier 2×2 study on medical hard sets is future work.
-8. Naming, MedxpertQA-R introduction, glossary, and release of code and per-question outputs.
+8. Naming, MedxpertQA-R introduction, glossary.